openconfig/gnsi/accounting/README.md

-# gNMI Accounting Protocol
+# gNSI Accounting Protocol

 ## Objective

-This proto definition serves to describe a method of transfering accounting records from a System, which may be a network device, to a remote collection service, primarily over a gNMI transport connection.
+This proto definition serves to describe a method of transfering accounting records from a System, which may be a network device, to a remote collection service, primarily over a gRPC transport connection.

 ## Method of Operation

-Accounting Records are available at a gNMI origin: gnmi.accounting
+Accounting Records are available at a gNSI origin: gnsi.accounting

-Records maybe streamed from a system either at request of the remote collector, via the ClientStream() service/rpc, or at the request of the system to a remote endpoint, via the ServerStream() service/rpc.
+Records may be streamed from a system either at request of the remote collector, via the ClientStream() service/rpc, or at the request of the system to a remote endpoint, via the ServerStream() service/rpc.

-Configuration of the Accounting service is made through standard gNMI methods using the defined YANG model.
+Configuration of the Accounting service is made through standard gNxI methods using the defined YANG model.

 Records will be streamed to the receiver as individual Record messages as they are defined in the gnsi.accounting protocol buffer